 We are committed to the ethical and sustainable sourcing of all materials used in our handcrafted rings.
-This is why we use recycled gold, repurposed wood, naturally shed elk antler, and other consciously curated materials to make our rings.
+This is why we use SCS-certified 100% recycled gold, repurposed and reclaimed wood, naturally shed elk antler, and other consciously curated materials to make our rings.
 Sourcing raw materials this way preserves the world we love while adding depth and history to the bands we craft.

 The ethically curated materials we use to craft our rings.

 Part of our mission at Rustic & Main is to sustainably source materials rich in American history.
 We have been able to source a vast variety of organic and historic materials to craft unique rings that tell a story unlike any other.

 Our 100% recycled gold wedding bands and rings use a sustainable form of refined gold that is just as pure and valuable as standard gold but eliminates the negative environmental and social impacts caused by gold mining.
 This gold wedding band is the perfect way to symbolize your unique style and love while passing on that love and care to our people, our planet, and future generations.

 We source all of our 10K and 14K solid gold ring bases from Stuller.
 Established in 1970, Stuller has a steadfast and ongoing commitment to ethical sourcing and fair trade practices.

 We are proud to work with a like-minded business that believes in an Earth First Commitment and that operates with social responsibility in mind.
 Stuller is certified through the Responsible Jewellery Council, which holds each company accountable for protecting the human rights of those involved in the jewelry supply chain.